 The university has also developed initiatives focused on source reduction, including reducing total paper consumption.
 When we do buy paper products, our goal is to use post-consumer recycled content paper.
 For example, campuses use at least 50% post-consumer recycled content for bathroom products, with most using 100%.

-For everything left over, we look for opportunities to reuse the stuff, and then finally we recycle what is left over.
-Everyone is invited to donate unwanted goods from their working and living spaces – from furniture and office supplies, to electronics and clothing – to one or more of the many reuse and donation programs at the university.
+For everything left over, we look for opportunities to reuse the materials, and then finally we recycle what is left over.
+Everyone is invited to donate unwanted goods from their working and housing spaces – from furniture and office supplies, to electronics and clothing – to one or more of the many reuse and donation programs at the university.